-- The urine collector will ask the student for his/her picture ID.
-The ID# will be written on the chain of custody form by the urine collector. - o The student will be instructed to remove his/her coat, vest or sweater.
-Purses, bags or other items will not accompany the student into the restroom.
-The student will empty his/her pockets and put all items into a lockbox.
-The box will be locked in their presence.
-The key will remain with the urine collector and the box will accompany the student and remain with them the entire time. - The student will wash his/her hands with liquid soap and dry them. - The restroom will already have been secured by the urine collector.
-This means that the toilet water will have a bluing agent in it, all water sources will be taped securely, and any items such as soap or disinfectant will have been removed. - The urine collector will open the sealed specimen collection cup in view of the student.
-The specimen vial will remain sealed and in the control of the urine collector. - The urine collector will take the student into the restroom and explain the procedure.
+- The urine collector will take the student into the restroom and explain the procedure.
 The procedure is that the student is not to flush the toilet or turn the water on and that the cup needs to be filled at least to the 30ml line.
 Once the void has been completed, the student must open the door promptly, because the urine will lose its temperature within 4 minutes. - The student will provide a urine sample using the collection cup.
-The student will be alone in the restroom for the void. - o Once the student has completed the process and opened the restroom door, the urine collector will enter. - The collector will check the collection cup for a proper temperature, which is 90-100 degrees and check for signs of tampering.
+The student will be alone in the restroom for the void. - Once the student has completed the process and opened the restroom door, the urine collector will enter. - The collector will check the collection cup for a proper temperature, which is 90-100 degrees and check for signs of tampering.
 (If tampering is suspected a second specimen will be requested).
 Once that has been done, the collector will open the sealed vial and pour the specimen into it and close it.
-The collector will also look around the restroom to ensure that the student has not left any paraphernalia that might have been used to tamper with the sample. - The collector and the student will then proceeds to complete the chain of custody paperwork.
+The collector will also look around the restroom to ensure that the student has not left any paraphernalia that might have been used to tamper with the sample. - The collector and the student will then proceed to complete the chain of custody paperwork.
 The specimen will remain in view of both the collector and the student until properly sealed.
 The student will initial the vial label once it has been placed over the vial and the collector has dated it.
 The student will complete the donor section of the form.
 This includes their signature, printing their name, birth date, home phone number, and the current date.
 The specimen will be sealed for transport in the specimen bag.
-The student will be given the donor copy of the form. - o The student will be sent back to class. - The collector will take all bagged specimens and transport them to the lab using a courier service. - The principal will be notified immediately if any student refuses to give a urine sample. - o A copy of the chain of custody will be sent with the Medical Review Officer (MRO) Report to the principal.
+The student will be given the donor copy of the form. - The student will be sent back to class. - The collector will take all bagged specimens and transport them to the lab using a courier service. - The principal will be notified immediately if any student refuses to give a urine sample. - A copy of the chain of custody will be sent with the Medical Review Officer (MRO) Report to the principal.